What is targeted therapy and why might I need it?

 Delivering toxic substances in order to destroy cancer cells

-The targeted treatments that are most suitable for you will depend on many factors, including whether you have received previous treatment for an earlier stage of breast cancer.
-Your doctor will discuss what treatment options are available to you.
+The targeted treatments that are most suitable for you will depend on many factors, including whether you have received previous treatments for an early stage of breast cancer.
+Your doctor will discuss what treatment options are available for you.

-Some targeted therapies are given in combination with another treatment such as hormone therapy (if your cancer is HR+) or chemotherapy.
+CDK 4/6 inhibitors, mTOR inhibitors and PI3K inhibitors are given in combination with a hormone therapy, whilst PARP inhibitors are given alone.
 Your doctor will discuss what combination of treatments might be suitable for you.

 What are the side effects of targeted therapy?